nileane/TangerineUI-for-Mastodon/README.md

 ## Installation for Mastodon admins

 ### Install Tangerine UI as the only theme on your instance:
 1. **Check your Mastodon version**.
 For Tangerine UI to work properly, you need to make sure you're installing the right version for your Mastodon instance.
-Please check the [Compatibility](#compatibility) section in this document before you proceed.
+Please refer to the [Compatibility](#compatibility) section in this document before you proceed.

 2. Copy & paste the contents of 🍊 [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI.css) to the '***Custom CSS***' field in the administration panel on your Mastodon instance (Navigate to https://*domain*/admin/settings/appearance).
    * 🪻 For the Purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI-purple.css) instead.